damianstasik/vite-svg/README.md

 - Default SVG import behavior support

 ### Current state:
-POC (please read release notes before updating)

-Vite is currently in an experimental state which means this plugin will change accordingly until the plugin API is established and frozen.
+Vite is currently in an experimental state which means this plugin can change drastically until the plugin API is fully established and frozen.

 #### Currently supported Vite version: